← Back

 Okay, while researching, I kind of figured out that it wouldn’t be sooo hard.

-Uh, after thinking a little bit, I looked at the AUR and found apfs-fuse-git.
+I looked at the AUR and found apfs-fuse-git.

 Here’s how my session looked: